Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - For translators, exceptions that don't derive :class:`~.app_commands.TranslationError` are wrapped into it.

-This is helpful to differentiate between exceptions that the bot expects, such as :class:`~.app_commands.MissingAnyRole`, over exceptions like :class:`TypeError` or :class:`ValueError`, which typically trace back to a programming mistake.
+This is helpful to differentiate between exceptions that the bot expects, such as :class:`~.app_commands.MissingAnyRole`, over exceptions like :class:`TypeError` or :class:`ValueError`, which typically trace back to a programming mistake or HTTP error.

 To catch these exceptions in a global error handler for example: